bloominstituteoftechnology/ML-Presenting/README.md

 Follow the instructions to deploy the github repository that you just created and modified.
 Follow the url to your first website!

+Overleaf: Design of: Reports for internal communication, submissions to publication, professional letters

+Codecogs: LaTeX images for web sites

+Dynamic graphs

+Static graphs

+Website: Reporting to the public.